 You can upload a picture to loads of features or functions on Classlist but the basic process remains the same:

 Find and click the pink camera icon on the place you want the photo to go.
 This is usually found on an existing image or a blank image area (eg on your profile), or underneath a text box where the camera icon is shown together with a prompt saying 'add photo' or 'change image' (eg on a post, or an event you are organising).
+On private messages the camera icon is replaced by a picture icon.

 Drag and drop, upload or take a photo.
 You can drag a photo from your computer, or upload one from a file.
 If you are on a mobile device you will also be prompted to take a photo if you wish.
 You will now see your picture uploaded.
+Remember to be sensitive about photos with other people's children: some parents do not want images of their children to be shared, even on a private network.

 Click Save.
 Once you click Save or Post your picture will be uploaded.